jgarcia24n/MouseSearch/README.md

 3.  **Configure your settings:** You can configure all settings directly through the web interface, or use the `.env` file.
 4. Once configured, the dashboards should automatically update to "CONNECTED" and populate your user info.
 4. Use the search bar to find content.
 5. In the results, select a torrent category (if desired) and click "Download".
+A dialog will appear, allowing you to confirm or change the final `organized` destination.
 6. The torrent will be added, and a status badge will appear, polling your torrent client for live progress.

----
+### Path Customization & Series Support:
+When adding a torrent with `AUTO_ORGANIZE_ON_ADD` enabled, MouseSearch will present a confirmation window.

+- **Review Path**: You can modify the calculated Author/Title path manually before sending it to the client.

+- **Series Toggle**: If the book is part of a series, a "Series" button will appear.
+Clicking this automatically injects the series name into the path (e.g., Author/Series/Title).

 ## [BETA] Auto-Organization Feature

-**Note:** This feature is in beta.
-Please back up your `database.json` file and test with a few torrents first.

 This feature is designed to automate your media library.
-When enabled, it hard-links completed audio files from your "messy" download directory into a "clean" library directory, sorted by `Author/Title`.
+When enabled, it hard-links completed audio files from your "messy" download directory into a "clean" library directory, organized in subdirectories by `Author/Title` or `Author/Series/Title`.

 It **uses hard links**, not copies.
 This means it takes up **no additional disk space**, and **it will not interfere with torrent seeding** (does not modify or restructure the original torrent files)